 Busbar compensation generally should only be used for long cables.
-While the BMS has this feature, it is always better to avoid using the feature if possible and to avoid the extra complexity by wiring the battery pack such that high resistance busbars and cables fall between cell groups.
-This is especially true for applications with rapidly changing currents or applications which may have some skin effect or large amounts of EMF present.
+While the BMS has this feature, it is always better to not use it if possible and avoid the extra complexity.
+This is especially true for applications with rapidly changing currents.